limengjie/avg101/ho12/ReadMe.txt

 In scc03.c, the main function is used to call diferent functions to complete the scc algorithm.
+1.open a input file
+2.read and parse the file
+3.build the graph
+4.print graph
+5.SCC phase 1
+6.transpose graph
+7.SCC phase 2

 intList.c defines ADT's member functions such as intFirst, intRest and intCons. intList.h remains the same according to the requirement.

-In loadGraph.h and loadGraph.c, functions such as parseN, initEdges, loadEdges, print, transposeGraph, hasCycle and hasCycleLen are declared and defined to build the graph according to the input file.
+In loadGraph.h and loadGraph.c, functions such as parseN, initEdges, loadEdges, printGraph, transposeGraph, hasCycle and hasCycleLen are declared and defined to build the graph according to the input file.

 In ftStack.h and ftStack.c, stack functions such as initStk, isEmptyStk, printStk, pushStk, topStk and popStk are use to manipulate the finish time